Aiia22/Storymultiverse/README.md

 ## Login/Register/Reset password

 - User can login directly via home page or by clicking on the login icon on the navBar
-- New users can register as there are been given the choice to either login or register
+- New users can register as there are given the choice to either login or register
-- User can reset password if needed as the option is given in the login system
+- User cannot reset password yet as we encounter DB connection issue and we only mocking the data for now.
+But the logic is there commented.
+- User that are not logged in cannot access the community and my list pages.

 # Structure of the project: